Mazhar Krasniqi: Biography

-Between the 1970s-1980s, Krasniqi was involved in organising protests against the Soviet Union and he devoted efforts toward unifying Muslim groups in the country.
+Between the 1970s and 1980s, Krasniqi was involved in organising protests against the Soviet Union and he devoted efforts toward unifying Muslim groups in the country.
 Krasniqi was a founder of New Zealand's first mosque at Ponsonby, in Auckland.
 Among the New Zealand Muslim community, Krasniqi was held in esteem for his social, oratory and religious skills resulting in his appointment to leadership roles.
 The Federation of Islamic Associations of New Zealand (FIANZ) was formed in 1979 and Krasniqi became its first leader.
 As president, Krasniqi established FIANZ's halal department and he played a significant role in promoting halal slaughter within freezing works in New Zealand.
 FIANZ became a halal certifier backed by important customers based in the Gulf and Krasniqi's efforts assisted New Zealand in becoming an exporter of halal meat to Middle Eastern markets.
 Krasniqi also became president of the New Zealand Muslim Association in 1975 and 1987.

 Interested in the cause of refugees, Krasniqi also became a voice for Albanian migrants from the Balkans.
 Ibrahim Rugova, the Kosovo Albanian political leader and Krasniqi met three times during the 1990s.
 He had established close ties with Albanian American Joseph DioGuardi, a US senator who organised a 1994 meeting between Krasniqi and US president Bill Clinton to talk about Kosovo Albanian issues.
 During the Kosovo crisis (1999), Krasniqi lobbied the New Zealand government to take in Albanian refugees.
 Krasniqi, as part of the Albanian Civic League greeted the incoming refugees at the airport, led local efforts to assist them and it received much coverage in New Zealand media.
 In the 2003 New Year Honours, Krasniqi's efforts and deeds to the Albanian and wider Muslim community were recognised in New Zealand and he was awarded the Queen's Service Medal for community service.
 Krasniqi reflections of New Zealand were as a welcoming place and an example of freedom and democracy.
 In his late years, Krasniqi lived in Australia and died there on 8 August 2019.
 An obituary in The New Zealand Herald described Krasniqi as a "strong leader" and "great Albanian New Zealander".